ogundiyantobiloba/opennms-tutorials-1/session3/README.md

 You will also see that all the generated events still have an `Indeterminate` severity.
 We have no idea from the event whether a `washerMotorFault` is more or less critical to deal with than a `videoSignal` fault.

+## Creating more useful Event and Alarm Definitions

 We are now going to turn the event definitions generated from the mib into a more useful configuration which generates alarms with different severities.

+### create an overlay configuration in docker compose

 First, we need to extract the two event files we have generated so that we can modify and re-inject them as an overlay to the container.